Del Norte County Courthouse

 Family Law Facilitator

 - What is a Family Law Facilitator and what types of services are provided?

-Del Norte County's Family Law Facilitator is a neutral family law attorney who does not represent either parent/party and who is available to help all parents/parties who are not represented by an attorney and who have questions about family law matters including but not limited to paternity, dissolution of marriage, legal separation, custody and visitation issues, property settlement agreements in the case of dissolution or separation, and child support, spousal support, and medical support orders and/or paperwork.
+Del Norte County's Family Law Facilitator is a neutral family law attorney who does not represent either parent/party and who is available to help all parents/parties who are not represented by an attorney and who have questions about family support matters including but not limited to paternity, child support, spousal support, and medical support orders and/or paperwork.

 The Family Law Facilitator does not provide legal representation and cannot give advice or strategy on your case.
 The Facilitator is available to see one or both the parents/parties one or numerous times and individually or together.
 No attorney-client relationship is created between the Facilitator and a person using the Family Law Facilitator's services.
 There is no confidentiality created between the Facilitator and a person using those services.

 The types of assistance provided are in the form of answering your legal questions about procedure and laws as well as helping you identify the paperwork you will be filing in your family law action.
 You will be completing forms with the assistance of Ms. Doehle or her staff.
 You will be given instructions on how to prepare your completed paperwork for filing with the Court and service on the other party.

 Unrepresented family law litigants are given priority.

 If you have any questions about the scope of services the Family Law Facilitator offers, do not hesitate to ask.

 - Where is the office of the Family Law Facilitator?

 The office of the Family Law Facilitator is in the Traffic Court building located at the corner of Fifth and "G" Street, Crescent City, CA. The telephone number is (707)465-1896 and the fax number is (707)465-3058.